sclaflin/Plate-Minder/README.md

 `plate-minder/<source name>/roi` contains a cropped JPEG image of the region of interest where the plate was detected.

+`plate-minder/<source name>/timestamp` contains the epoch timestamp (includes milliseconds) of the plate detection.

 ### File ###

 Enabling the file recorder will store images with a plate detected to disk.
 A